-Control point - The elevation of the highest stable point along the outlet profile of a surface water conveyance system (whether natural or anthropogenic) that principally controls water level fluctuations.

-Cypress Offset - Refers to the standard originally developed in SWFWMD (1999b), which found that significant harm occurs at cypress wetlands when the P50 elevation is lowered more than 1.8 feet below the normal pool elevation.
-See Rule 40D-8.623(1)(a), Florida Administrative Code (F.A.C.).

-Historic (H) - A long-term period when there are no measurable impacts due to withdrawals and structural alterations are similar to current conditions.
+- Control point The elevation of the highest stable point along the outlet profile of a surface water conveyance system (whether natural or anthropogenic) that principally controls water level fluctuations. - Cypress Offset Refers to the standard originally developed in SWFWMD (1999b), which found that significant harm is likely to occur at cypress wetlands when the P50 elevation is lowered more than 1.8 feet below the normal pool elevation.
+See Rule 40D-8.623(1)(a), Florida Administrative Code (F.A.C.). - Historic (H) A long-term period when there are no measurable impacts due to withdrawals and structural alterations are similar to current conditions.
 Historic percentiles can be measured from observed data for waterbodies with Historic data; where such data do not exist (due to a short period of record or due to impacts occurring throughout the period of record), Historic percentiles can be estimated using numerical modelling, statistical techniques, or other methods.
 Historic percentiles reflect rainfall conditions during the long-term period used to develop the Historic percentiles.
 Historic percentiles estimated for a waterbody for one long-term period may not be identical to Historic percentiles estimated for the same waterbody during a different long-term time period, even though both sets of percentiles are considered Historic as they have no measurable impacts due to withdrawals.
-For example, all else being equal, Historic percentiles developed using a long-term dryer-than-average period would be lower than Historic percentiles developed using a long-term wetter-than-average period.
+For example, all else being equal, Historic percentiles developed using a long-term wetter-than-average period.
 Therefore, contextualizing rainfall is important when comparing sets of percentiles within and between waterbodies.
-See Rule 40D-8.021(3), F.A.C.

-Mesic - In the context of this report and its west-central Florida study area, "mesic" waterbodies are geographically isolated freshwater lentic systems (e.g., lakes and wetlands) located in landscapes dominated by mesic soils, typically associated with flatwoods ecosystems, shallow water-table conditions, and semi-confinement of the upper Floridan aquifer (Hancock and Basso, 1996; GPI, 2016; Cameron et al., 2020).
-Water levels at mesic waterbodies are frequently dominated by an annual or semi-annual cyclicity (e.g., Foster, 2007) and display, on average, a total range of less than 6 feet, with healthy sites rarely exceeding 10 feet, where maximum elevations are typically controlled by surface outflows (see text; GPI, 2016).
+See Rule 40D-8.021(3), F.A.C. - Mesic In the context of this report and its west-central Florida study area, "mesic" waterbodies are geographically isolated freshwater lentic systems (e.g., lakes and wetlands) located in landscapes dominated by mesic soils, typically associated with flatwoods ecosystems, shallow water-table conditions, and semi-confinement of the upper Floridan aquifer (Hancock and Basso, 1996; GPI, 2016; Cameron et al., 2020a).
+Water levels at mesic waterbodies are frequently dominated by an annual or semi-annual cyclicity (e.g., Foster, 2007) and display, on average, a total range of less than 6 feet, with healthy sites rarely exceeding 10 feet, where maximum elevations are typically controlled by surface outflows (e.g., GPI, 2016).
 Mesic soils contrast with xeric and hydric soils by having "moderate" moisture content, typically with a hydric rating between 3.5 and 43.5% (CFWI-EMT, 2013; GPI, 2016, 2021b).
 Minimum levels work completed for lakes and wetlands in SWFWMD (1999a, 1999b) and Hancock (2007) largely focused on mesic waterbodies.
 All work in this report references mesic waterbodies, unless otherwise noted.